FreddyZeng/meld_macOS/README.md

 chmod 755 /usr/local/bin/meld
 ```

-⚠️ Do not create a symlink, this isn't supported!
+⚠️ Do not create a symlink to the binary in the application bundle, this isn't supported!

 ### as difftool